taylorhakes/painless/README.md

 #### Jasmine
 Painless Advantages
-- Supports Async/Await, Promises, Generators, Observables, Streams, Processes
+- Supports Async/Await, Promises, Generators, Observables, Streams, Processes out of the box
 - Doesn't need a separate executable to run (just run `node test.js`)
-- Easier to debug (single process)
+- Easier to debug (single process and thread)
 - Has no globals
 - Much faster